Joggers vs. Sweatpants: What They Are and How to Wear Them (2023 Guide)

 Perhaps the biggest difference between joggers and sweatpants is simply when it’s socially acceptable to wear them.

 Joggers may not be overly formal, but more and more, you’ll notice people wearing them in public.
-They might not be appropriate for work or wearing to nice restaurants, but joggers are perfect for all kinds of casual activities when slacks, khakis, and even jeans might seem like more trouble than they’re worth.
+They might not always be appropriate for work or wearing to nice restaurants, but joggers are perfect for all kinds of casual activities when slacks, khakis, and even jeans might seem like more trouble than they’re worth.

 Sweatpants can definitely be worn out of the house, but most people would agree that those instances should be few and far between.